I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 https://github.com/aws/mcp-proxy-for-aws

-So far I've explained the advantages of IAM authentication, but you might wonder when to use M2M authentication.
+After explaining the benefits of IAM authentication, you might wonder when to use M2M authentication instead.

-If you have multiple agents and need fine-grained authorization control at the tool level for each agent, M2M authentication might be worth considering.
+If you have multiple agents and need fine-grained authorization control for tools on a per-agent basis, M2M authentication might be a better option.
 Let's look at the differences in detail.

 IAM Authentication Constraints

-IAM authentication allows access control at the Gateway level.
+IAM authentication only allows access control at the Gateway level.

 {